fvanwijk/msw-http-dynamic-middleware/README.md

 }
 ```

-The success scenario is predefined.
+The success scenario is a predefined MSW handler.
-You need scenarios because MSW handlers are not (easily) serializable and a scenario is.
+You need scenarios because MSW handlers are not (easily) serializable and a scenario name is.

 ## Does this package work with vanilla MSW